Home » Bread Baking » Super Soft Buttermilk Sandwich Bread

 Instructions

 • Mix the ingredients.
-Add all ingredients to the bowl of an electric stand mixer or a large mixing bowl.
-Combine until a dough forms that holds together and does not stick to the sides or bottom of the bowl.
+Add the flour, buttermilk, water, vegetable oil, sugar, egg, salt, and yeast in the stand mixer bowl fitted with a dough hook or a large mixing bowl.
+Mix at low speed (or stir by hand) for 2-3 minutes until dough forms.
+The dough should come together and not stick to the sides or bottom of the bowl.

 kneading dough in stand mixer.

 • The first rise.
-Shape the dough gently into a ball and place it into a clean, lightly oiled bowl.
-Cover with a clean, damp tea towel and place into a warm place to rise.
-Let the dough rise for 60 minutes until it is puffy and has doubled in size.
+Shape the dough into a smooth ball and place it in a clean, lightly oiled bowl.
+Then, cover the bowl with a clean, damp tea towel or plastic wrap and place it in a warm spot.
+Let the dough rise for about 60 minutes until it has doubled and looks puffy.

 risen dough in mixing bowl.